wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 This maps the basic URL to the `index` view in the `rango` application.
 Run the development server (e.g. `python manage.py runserver`) and visit `http://127.0.0.1:8000` or whatever address your development server is running on.
 You'll then see the rendered output of the `index` view.

 ##Mapping URLs
 Rather than directly mapping URLs from the project to the application, we can make our application more modular (and thus re-usable) by changing how we route the incoming URL to a view.
 To do this, we first need to modify the project's `urls.py` and have it point to the application to handle any specific Rango application requests.
-Then, we need to specify how rango deals with such requests.
+We then need to specify how Rango deals with such requests.

 First, open the project's `urls.py` file which is located inside your project configuration directory.
 As a relative path from your workspace directory, this would be the file `<workspace>/tango_with_django_project/tango_with_django_project/urls.py`.
 Update the `urlpatterns` list as shown in the example below.